mikeytown2/masternode/stake/energi.md

 ![](https://i.imgur.com/MI3iDBt.png "")
 Search in the
 `C:\Users\username\AppData\Roaming\EnergiCore`
-folder replaceing `username` with the correct path.
+folder replacing `username` with the correct path.
 ![](https://i.imgur.com/d7NYyXN.png "")
 Check enable deep scan
 ![](https://i.imgur.com/nSJ6oKK.png "")
-Wait for it to scan your harddrive and then look for any files with wallet.dat in the name.
+Wait for it to scan your hard drive and then look for any files with wallet.dat in the name.

 </details>